HarvestingClouds/HarvestingClouds.github.io/about.md

   Do it with Passion or Not at all!
 </p>

-Various technologies on which I focus on, but not limited to, are:
+Various technologies which I focus on, but not limited to, are:

 * Microsoft Azure & AWS Cloud Platforms
 * Azure Automation